MP for Selby

 Parliamentary Under-Secretary (Department for Transport)

-“A party-loyal, centre-left Labour MP who rarely rebels and now serves as a Parliamentary Under-Secretary for Transport.”
+“A party-loyal centre-left Labour MP who rarely rebels and now serves as a Parliamentary Under-Secretary in the Transport Department.”

-Declared financial interests include one entry relating to donations and other support for activities as an MP.
+Declared financial interests include one entry: donations and other support (including loans) for activities as an MP.

 Generated 21 February 2026